plainC/wondermacros/docs/objects.md

 a constructor or a destructor, and `W_NEW` cannot create instances of that class.

-### JSON Serialization
+### JSON Serialization and Marshalling

-Initial JSON serialization support has been started.
-To build JSON serialization automatically for a class add `#define BUILD_JSON` to the class file.
-Each property in the class must support serialization.
-This can be done by adding fourth argument to `VAR` macro.
-For example, `VAR(read,int,x,JSON(int))`.
-The proper callbacks must be linked with the exceutable.
-The type for each `to_string` method is the following:
+Objects can be automatically serialized to JSON strings and marshalled from JSON as well.
+To build JSON support for a class add `#define BUILD_JSON` to the class file.
+Each property which is chosen to be including in JSON serialization and marshaling must be marked as such using the fourth argument position in `VAR` macro.
+The prefix of the C function which does the conversion must be given there inside `JSON(<function prefix>)` macro.
+For example, `VAR(public,int,x,JSON(json_int))` works for `int` type.
+Use `JSON(json_string)` for `const char*` and so on.

+The JSON conversion callbacks must be linked into the exceutable.
+Some of these exists under `<wondermacros/objects/json>` directory.
+To implement JSON conversion for a type two functions must be provided.
+They are:

-`int json_type_<type name>_to_string(void* self, char* buffer, size_t size)`
+* `int json_<type name>_to_string(void* value, char* buffer, size_t size)`
+* `int json_<type name>_from_string(const char* buffer, const char** endptr, void* value)`

+Both of them should return 0 on successfull conversion and 1 on error.
+The first argument of `to_string` is a pointer to the value being converted. `buffer` is the character buffer for JSON output and `size` is the length of it.
+In `from_string` `buffer` is the JSON string and `endptr` is the pointer in `buffer` where `from_string` finished reading.
+The value is written to `value` pointer which points to the pre-allocated storage position of a property.

 ### Array properties and bit fields